-Your wedding is one of the most special days of your life, but it's also one of the most wasteful.
-In honor of Earth day, we rounded up three simple ways to host a green-minded wedding.
+Your wedding is one of the most special days of your life, but it can also be one of the most wasteful.
 We're not saying to skip the party, flowers, gorgeous invites, or delicious meals—we're talking about seemingly small changes that make a major impact.
-Try one (or all!) of these changes to do some good on your wedding day!
+In honor of Earth Day, we rounded up eight simple ways to host a eco-friendly wedding.
+Try one (or all) of these changes to do some good for the environment on your wedding day!

 The easiest way to shrink your wedding day carbon footprint?
 Choose a ceremony and reception site that takes sustainability seriously.
 One great resource to start your venue hunt: the Green Building Information Gateway.
 You can search for hotels and event spaces with LEED (Leadership in Energy & Environmental Design) certifications and Energy Star ratings.
 And with so many beautiful venues going green, you won't have to sacrifice on style in order to be sustainable.

-Do Edible Favors: Tasty gifts are one of the most popular favors—and for good reason!
+Tasty gifts are one of the most popular favors—and for good reason!
 Traveling guests will always appreciate a midnight snack and often prefer something sweet over a frame with your wedding date.
 Another option?
 More and more couples opt to nix gifts entirely and give to charity in their guests' names.
 Announce the good deed on your menu cards or with a single elegant sign by the escort-card station.

 Don't Litter With Your Exit Toss

 It may seem like a small thing, but throwing rice or bits of paper around the lawn of your church isn't the most environmentally conscious way for guests to celebrate your union with additional flair.
 Don't worry, though: there are alternatives that are just as pretty (prettier?) and don't wreak havoc on the local ecosystem.